 Designed for the prenursing major or student considering Nursing as a career.
 An introduction to nursing and the Nursing Program at L. A. Pierce College.

-185 Directed Study - Nursing (1) RPT 2
+- 185 Directed Study -Nursing (1)

-285 Directed Study - Nursing (2)
+- 285 Directed Study Nursing (2)

-385 Directed Study - Nursing (3) Conference 1 hour per unit.
+- 385 Directed Study Nursing (3)

 Allows students to pursue Directed Study in Nursing under the direction of a supervising instructor.